 It sounds quite optimistic to get up early enough before work to prepare breakfast, let it digest, and then hit the gym.
 And let’s face it, after a full day of work, working out can sound less than appealing.

-Fasted cardio makes morning workouts far timelier—you get up, caffeinate without added sweeteners (if you choose) and get to it.
-This system can allow a morning exercise session without forcing you to rise too far in advance before work.
+Fasted cardio makes morning workouts far timelier—you get up, hydrate and caffeinate without added sweeteners (if you choose) and get to it.

 Some people note feeling lighter on their feet, more agile, and even faster when getting their cardio in before breaking the fast.